-Memory Decorations: Create a Hanging Heart For a Loved One This Christmas
+Memory Decorations: Make Hanging Hearts For Loved Ones This Christmas

 Christmas is a time for cherishing your friends and family, and can often be one at which we reflect and remember those who are no longer with us.
 If you have lost a loved one, this beautiful little project will enable you to create a bespoke ornament in their memory, so they can continue to be a part of your Christmas, for Christmases to come.